America is no longer the second-most visited destination in the world

-Travel to the U.S. has been on the decline ever since President Donald Trump took office, and new data shows the slump translates to a cost of $4.6 billion in lost spending and 40,000 jobs.
+Travel to the U.S. has been on the decline ever since President Donald Trump took office, and new data from the Commerce Department shows the slump translates to a cost of $4.6 billion in lost spending and 40,000 jobs, according to an analysis by the U.S. Travel Association.

-The latest data from the National Travel and Tourism Office shows a 3.3 percent drop in travel spending and a 4 percent decline in inbound travel.
+The latest data shows a 3.3 percent drop in travel spending and a 4 percent decline in inbound travel.

 The downturn has also caused America to lose its spot as the world's second-most popular destination for foreign travel, ceding to Spain.
 (France is in first place).